Saving Money In 2024 with 6 Unusual but Easy Ways

 So, I decided to start learning how to do it on my own.
 In the last 20 years or so, I think I have only gotten two professional haircuts.
 One was for a wedding and the other was because a hairdresser at the gym I went to asked to cut my hair.
 I’ve only been asked flat out if I cut my own hair that one time.
 Usually people ask where do I go.
 My technique has improved since then, but maybe you can’t fool a hair professional.
 But everyone else is surprised when I mention this and they start looking for the imperfections.
 Savings: ~$20 a month.

 It’s actually more than a monetary saving as well since I end up saving time too.
-I can cut my own hair in my bathroom in under 15 minutes.
-I would probably spend 10 minutes traveling to a barber, 10 minutes waiting my turn, 10 minutes on the cut itself, and then 10 minutes coming back home, and I think that is being conservative on the estimate.
+I can cut my own hair with clippers and a mirror in my bathroom in under 15 minutes.
+I would probably spend 10 minutes traveling to a barber, 15 minutes waiting my turn, 10 minutes on the cut itself, and then 10 minutes coming back home, and I think that is being conservative on the estimate.

 Sunglasses.
 I have never in my life spent more than $15 on a pair of sunglasses.